edwardvmills/NURBSlib_EVM/README.md

 At this time, none of the entities created by these scripts are parametric.
 This is the rough workflow prototyping phase.
 If/when the surface creation methods reach my minimum goals, i intend to make them parametric.

 The ultimate goal is to implement a set of tools that require *very few points and tangents/normals* to generate NURBS surfaces of high continuity.
-I have some ideas in regards to what constitutes an efficient and intuitive input/interface structure.
+I have some ideas as to what constitutes an efficient and intuitive input/interface structure.
 This is very personal, and cannot address all individual preferences.

 Ideally, the user interaction with the points/normals would be analogous to manipulating a coarse mesh, like subdivision surfaces.
 The main difference with subdivision surfaces being that with full NURBS, we can have perfect conics, no intrinsic continuity limits, and the 'handles' <i>stay on the surface itself</i>.
 So when we dimension/constrain the handles, we are dimensioning the surface itself.